 Cigna will be the dental plan administrator for the dental PPO options.
 You'll pay the cost of dental coverage with before-tax dollars.
 In an effort to provide team members with both choice and flexibility, Ricoh will offer two dental PPO options-the Dental PPO Plus and the Dental PPO preventive option-both of which are administered by Cigna.
 By taking advantage of discounted rates through Cigna network dentists, the dental PPO allows Ricoh and team members to more effectively manage dental costs.
-Under these "active" PPO dental options, receiving care from a Cigna dentist results in lower out-of-pocket costs for you due to higher coinsurance percentages paid by the insurance carrier and in-network discounted rates.
-Although you may still choose to receive dental care from any dentist, if you receive care from an out-of-network dentist, you will pay higher out-of-pocket costs.
+Under these "active" PPO dental options, receiving care from a Cigna dentist results in lower out-of-pocket costs for you due to higher coinsurance percentages paid by the insurance carrier and in-network dentist, you will pay higher out-of-pocket costs.
 Like your medical coverage, choosing dental coverage is a personal decision.
 As you make this decision, take a look at the highlights and the different deductibles and coinsurance amounts of the dental PPO options.